pg8wood/discord-voice-assistant-bot/README.md

 ## Installation
 - [Create a Discord bot account and invite it to your server](https://discordpy.readthedocs.io/en/rewrite/discord.html).
-- `cd` to the project directory, and run the installer script `./install.sh`.
+- `cd` to the project directory, and run the installer script `python3 install.py`.
+- Note: The bot's dependencies require that you use Python 3.6!
 - The bot's command prefix defaults to `.`.
 This can be configured to suit your guild's needs.
 - Note: Some low-level dependencies such as `ffmpeg` may not be pip-able on your system.
 You'll need to install these dependencies yourself.